 Provides a one-time car repair benefit of up to $750 on a first come first serve basis.

 Qualifications: total household income at or below 125% of the federal poverty guidelines.
 Households with children MUST have a denial from the PRC program in order to qualify.
 May only receive the benefit once every 2 years.
-In addition to required documents, must also bring 2 quotes from established repair shops, proof of auto insurance and ownership.
+In addition to required documents, must also bring 2 quotes from established repair shops that accept purchase orders, proof of auto insurance and ownership.
+You will also be required to fill out the CSBG application which can be printed: CSBG application

 SPRING PLANT PROGRAM